moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

   - Comes with kubernetes manifests, but look too complex for now
   - minor issue with root domain of subdomains [something needs to be "@"](https://www.reddit.com/r/homelab/comments/137y1v9/dynamic_dns_with_porkbun/kegh2xy/)

+It works great, althoguh I had trouble testing it up because I was on my phone's hotspot, which only gives me an ipv6 address.

 # Presearch and Notes for Future Pieces

 ## Openstack